Student Projects

 Cancer Research

-This project can be adapted in scope for Honours or PhD project.
-BACKGROUND We have generated well-characterised monoclonal antibodies (mAbs) against two receptor proteins that are present on two discrete cell populations and propose to use these simultaneously to effectively target this devastating disease.
-By targeting two proteins specifically expressed on the tumour and not […]
+This project is suitable for PhD students.
+BACKGROUND We have generated well-characterised monoclonal antibodies (mAbs) against several Eph and ephrin receptor proteins that are present on distinct cell populations in several solid tumours such as colon, breast, prostate and brain cancer.
+We plan to use these novel mAbs to effectively target these aggressive treatment refractory […]

 Find Out More